azurecrystalz/azurecrystalz.github.io/source/_posts/snakes-gaze.md

 {% endbubble %}

 {% bubble Nagi %}
-Oh, if you get any closer, it’ll–
+Oh, if you get any closer, it’ll—
 {% endbubble %}

 <h2>Track 2</h2>